apache/arrow-cookbook/cpp/CONTRIBUTING.md

 guide with a few exceptions described [here](https://arrow.apache.org/docs/developers/cpp/development.html#code-style-linting-and-ci)

+We do follow a stricter clang-tidy rule set than Arrow.
+In general, we use all rules provided by clang-tidy and exclude ones that don't make sense for the project.
+See `cpp/code/.clang-tidy`.

 ## Simple

 The examples should be as simple as possible.
 If complex code (e.g. templates) can be